HGARgG-0710/math-expressions.js/README.md

  * This function takes in array and determines how nested it is (its dimensions).
  * If it is not array, dimension is 0.
  * If it is an empty array, then it's dimension is 0.
  * If it is an array only with an element which is not an array, then it's dim is 1.
  * If it is an array with only an array of dim n-1, then it's own dim is n.
  * If it is an array with a bunch of stuff with different dims, then it's dim is the highest of the ones of it's elements.
  * This function is defined recursively.
  * @param {any[] | any} array An array with any data in it.
 It doesn't have to be an array, though.
  */
-function dim(array: any);
+function dim(array: any): number;
 ```

-### 34.binomial()
+### 34.binomial

 Takes in two numbers and calculates the binomial coefficient for them.
 (Works not only with integers, if one passes rational number for the first (but not second) argument, it works fine.
 However, if the second argument is rational, then it gets rounded down to the nearest integer.)